Benefits Overview and FAQs

 How do Flexible Spending Accounts save me money?

 Putting pre-tax money from your paycheck into a flexible spending account lowers your taxable income, so you pay less income tax.
-Ask Alex, your interactive benefits advisor can further explain how FSAs can save your money.
+Ask Alex, your virtual benefits counselor can further explain how FSAs can save your money.

 Do staff automatically get disability insurance?

 No, but you can enroll in traditional short-term disability during your first 30 days of employment/eligibility, and coverage begins on the first of the month following 30 days of employment/eligibility.
 Enhanced short-term disability coverage and long-term disability coverage* begin automatically the first of the month after one year of employment/eligibility. *Long-term disability coverage begins immediately for house staff.

 What’s the difference between short- and long-term disability insurance?

 Can I waive the one-year waiting period for short-term or long-term disability coverage?

 You may be able to waive the one-year wait if you had group LTDI coverage within 90 days prior to coming to work at Vanderbilt.
 Complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire date to waive the one-year wait.
 If approved, full long-term disability coverage must be effective on your hire date.
 Any missed LTDI premiums will be collected from future paychecks.
 The one-year waiting period for enhanced STDI cannot be waived.
 However, you do have the option to enroll in traditional STDI during your first year of employment.

 There are two types of short-term disability.
 Who is eligible for each type?

 Enhanced STDI is for benefits-eligible staff with more than one year of benefits-eligible service.
 It does not apply to faculty or post-doctoral fellows.
 Those with house staff benefits are eligible for STDI.
 Automatic enrollment in the base and buy-up enhanced STDI plan occurs on the first of the month after your one-year anniversary.
 You may waive the employee-paid buy-up STDI coverage at any time in My VU Benefits.

 If I already have short-term disability insurance, is there anything I need to do?